codeaashu/codeaashu/README.md

 I'm an entrepreneur by purpose.

 > Professionally, I'm a software engineer who designs, and a design engineer who builds.
+> And if you’re missing the WOW factor in your business, brand, software, and your personal presence, and struggling to fuck this fucking crowded world, then connect ✦ I’m here turning your presence into something that will brutally dominate and create its own space in so many unfair and fucking ways.
+Overall, I’m your WoW factor guy who puts the WoW factor into you, your brand and business.

 > NOTE: I cross the limits of possibility for those who don't care about the price.
       </ul>